pennlabs/constitution/readme.md

 ## Ratification and Amendment Process
-This document is to be ratified by a ⅘ majority of the Board at their upcoming meeting in Fall 2011.
+This document was ratified by a ⅘ majority of the Board at their upcoming meeting in Fall 2011.
 Any amendments to be made to this document will likewise be ratified by the Board at their next meeting point and will also require a ⅘ majority to pass.

-**Continued Support**: In January of 2012, there will be a review of Penn Labs by the Penn Labs Board.
-Depending on the findings and recommendations of that review, the UA will decide whether to fund Penn Labs and whether to request matching funds from the Provost for 2012-2013.
-The review and the decision about funding for the next year should be completed by February 2011.
+An up-to-date version of this document must be publicly available to the student body and be provided to the Speaker of the Undergraduate Assembly.